find your perfect postgrad program

 Features and benefits

-- **Accredited** - This course is accredited as a Stage 1 MSc Health Psychology by the British Psychological Society (BPS), the first stage to becoming a qualified health psychologist.
+Accredited course - This course is accredited as a Stage 1 MSc Health Psychology by the British Psychological Society (BPS), the first stage to becoming a qualified health psychologist.

-- **Research** - The Department of Psychology is home to the Stress, Health and Performance Research Group.
+Research active department - The Department of Psychology is home to the Stress, Health and Performance Research Group.
+The health psychology team have expertise and research interests in cancer care and prevention, rare diseases, chronic pain, women’s health, and health behaviour change more broadly.

-- **Mix of assessments** - Our innovative mix of assessments include skills-based assessments and a reflective practice log.
+Expand your knowledge - Our innovative mix of assessments includes skills-based assessments and a reflective practice log.

 Summary